 When @wild_flowear designed her garden, she wanted it to feel free and playful.
 So instead of a formal, symmetrical layout, she placed her garden beds and boxes organically throughout the yard.

 Rock borders and clear gravel paths keep it from looking messy.
 The beautiful birch-post trellis in the largest garden box provides a place to grow climbing plants like peas, green beans and cucumbers.

-Of course, not all garden designs fit the mold of a traditional garden.
+Of course, not all designs fit the mold of a traditional garden.
 This potted garden by @modern_outdoor_design features a triangular arrangement of matching pottery, each filled with different herbs.
-(Notice the bird bath peaking out in the back!).
+Notice the bird bath peaking out in the back!

 Front Yard Garden Design

-This front yard is packed with lettuce variants and other vegetables in varying colors and textures.
-The lush layout adds more curb appeal than green grass ever could!
+This one is packed with lettuce variants and other vegetables in varying colors and textures.
+The lush layout adds more curb appeal than green grass ever could! — EY.